Part VIII – Beneath a Falling Sky

 “Why not?
 While the sky is falling,” one of them said, motioning for the bottle.

-Late into the night, they stumbled into the plaza.
-The only sound was the crunch of their footsteps in the soft snow.
+Late into the night, the old friends stumbled into the plaza.
+The only sound was the crunch of their footsteps in the soft snow, and their cursing as it spilled into their loafers as they made their way home in the darkness.
 The silence, with their occupiers gone, felt strange.
 That night, against their better judgment, they pretended the peace would last.

 February 1944.
 The American Kitchen

-Marco looked around the barn in the dim morning light.
+Marco scanned around the barn in the dim morning light.
 Hunger made him get up.
-He stumbled over the other boys, lying close together for warmth, and wondered what he would do.
+He stumbled over the other boys who lay close together for warmth, and wondered what he would do.
 He had never known this feeling before.
-He had grown up simply, but he had never feared dying from hunger until now.
+He had grown up simply, but until now he had never feared dying of hunger.

 He grabbed the two buckets they used for urine and stepped out into the cold.
 As he dumped them by the roadside, he kept waiting for a soldier to shout at him, or worse.

 The snow had piled up against the trees, and the cold made Marco’s teeth ache as he trudged down the windy road.
-Below, the American detachment had been camped since last month.
-Three or four big guns stood there, their barrels pointed at the sky, and a few men moved about in the grey February morning.
+The American detachment had been camped below since last month.
+Three big guns stood there, their barrels pointed at the sky, and a few men moved about in the gray February morning.

-There were several large green tents, one with a red cross, another with a long metal stovepipe curling out white smoke.
-Marco’s heart raced as he walked down toward the camp.
+Of the several large green tents, one displayed a large red cross, and another featured a long metal stovepipe curling out white smoke.
+Marco felt his heart racing out of fear and excitement as he walked down toward the camp.

-The sky in the east lit up the hillsides, and the snow sparkled where the light touched.
+The eastern sky lit up the hillsides, and the snow sparkled where the light touched.
 Marco found a stand of trees and waited.
-Soon the soldiers would head to the kitchen, but after they were gone is when he would make his move.
+Soon the soldiers would head to the kitchen, but after they were gone was when he would make his move.

-He crouched there, his eyes following every movement.
-His heart beat fast, nervous they might see him and think he was a spy.
-Boys had been hanged for less when the Germans were here.
+He crouched there behind a bush, his eyes following every movement.
+Nervous they might see him and think he was a spy, he steeled himself to go on.
+But boys had been hanged for less when the Germans were here.

-Finally the men began to leave the mess tent until only a few were left there cleaning up, these few now held Marco’s life in their hands.
-Slowly, carefully, he approached the tent, his pails in hand and looking as pitiful as he could, which was no difficult task.
+After what seemed like hours, the men began to leave the mess tent until only a few were left there cleaning up, and it seemed to Marco that these few now held his life in their hands.
+Slowly, carefully, he approached the tent, pails in hand and looking as pitiful as he could – which was no difficult task.

-As Marco neared the tent, a man in a cook’s apron came out, holding two bags of trash.
+As Marco approahed, a man in a cook’s apron came out, holding two bags of trash.
+The startled soldier yelled “Shit!” and dropped the bags.
+The boy froze in place.

-The man’s expression softened as he noticed Marco, a terrified figure clutching the two pails, his breath puffing in the cold air.
+The man’s expression softened as he noticed that the boy, his breath puffing in the cold air, seemed terrified.

 “You really gave me a start, kid!” he said.
 “Sarge,” he called inside the tent, “better come have a look at this!”

 A young man in his twenties stepped out, dark hair slicked back, a pencil mustache above his lip.
 His boots were laced high, trousers tucked inside to keep the snow out.
-He had sergeant’s chevrons on his arm and a friendly look that put Marco at ease.
+He had a gentle look in his tired eyes and a warm smile that put Marco at ease.

-For a brief moment, they stared at each other, both curious.
+They stared at each other for a brief moment.
+The sergeant was curious, and Marco was screwing up his courage.
 Finally, Marco blurted out what he had prepared to say:

-“Femelico.
+“Famelico.
 Per favore, signore.
 Cibo.”
-He glanced down at the pails, still smelling of urine.
+He glanced down at the pails, still reeking of urine.

 “Marco.”